biencarlovilla/Code-Refractor/README.md

 * I changed the division tag to section tag in line 28
 * I changed the division tag to section tag in line 30
 * I changed the division tag to section tag in line 56

+## CSS Link
+I moved the css link under the title